wp-plugins/smk-sidebar-generator/readme.txt

 Tags: sidebar, widget, generator, custom, unlimited Requires at least: 3.2
 Tested up to: 3.8
-Stable tag: 2.3
+Stable tag: 2.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin generates as many sidebars as you need.
-Then allows you to place them on any page you wish using built-in shortcode or more advanved by modifying theme files.
+Then allows you to place them on any page you wish.

 == Description ==
 This plugin generates as many sidebars as you need.
-Then allows you to place them on any page you wish using built-in shortcode or more advanved by modifying theme files.
+Then allows you to place them on any page you wish.

 **Demo video:** http://youtu.be/fluNdMnSCKA